I12700I/DiscordAnimatedActivity/README.md

 ## About The Project

 <!-- ![product-screenshot](media/product-screenshot.png) -->

-Discord Animated Activity - is an application for convenient creation of instances of game activity in Discord
+Now this repository is archived.
+Look for new versions at [link](https://github.com/gdeMojChay/DiscordAnimatedActivity) Discord Animated Activity - is an application for convenient creation of instances of game activity in Discord

 Why?: